CAPITOL HILL REAL ESTATE

 Home to the Supreme Court and Congress, Capitol Hill is the heart of American politics and Washington D.C.’s largest historic residential neighborhood.
 Beautiful antique brick row houses line timeless streets that have remained unchanged while other areas of Washington have undergone extensive development.
-Capitol Hill is the favored neighborhood of politicians and other residents who love being in a neighborhood that combines the best of urban cultural life with the thrill of being situated in close proximity to the center of America’s political scene.
+Houses for sale in Capitol Hill, D.C. attract many politicians and other residents who love being at the center of urban cultural life with the thrill of being situated in close proximity to the center of America’s political scene.

 With a layout still defined by architect Pierre Charles L’Enfant’s 1791 blueprint for a new American political capital and the world-famous Capitol building lying at its center since 1800, Capitol Hill is arguably the most important and best-preserved historic district in North America.